CVEProject/cve-schema/schema/DRAFT-JSON-file-format-v4.md

             "lang": "string ISO 639-2",
             "value": "string description of problem_type, must be this OR CWE OR OWASP" }
-        ],
-        "cwe": [
-          "strings of cwes",
-          "strings separated by commas"
-        ],
-        "owasp": [
-          "string of OWASP information",
-          "strings separated by commas"
         ]
       }
     ]